 Viterbo University's School of Education prepares educators who are grounded in Franciscan values and possess the knowledge and skills to be reflective decision makers for the 21st century.

-The Viterbo Reading Teacher Program prepares teachers to be the literacy leaders of the future.
+The Wisconsin Reading Teacher 316 Program prepares teachers to be the literacy leaders of the future.
 Teachers will strengthen their instructional practices, improve student achievement, and share their expertise with others.
-The blended Reading Teacher License consists of 19 total credits.
+The online Reading Teacher 1316 License consists of 19 total credits.
 Financial aid is available for certain locations.

 In addition to offering courses at various locations across the state, Viterbo University can bring classes to teachers where they live and work, with flexible scheduling that meets the demands of their active lives.
-Inquiry about the possibility of bringing Viterbo directly to your district.
+Contact Jose Jefferson, Associate Director for Partnership Development and Site Coordinator about the possibility of bringing Viterbo directly to your district.

-- Financial-Aid is possible for new students who attend classes at the following locations: La Crosse, Milwaukee, Middleton, Green Bay, and Tomahawk
+- Financial-aid is possible for students who attend classes online or at the following locations: La Crosse, Milwaukee, Middleton, Green Bay, and Tomahawk.

-Financial Aid Information: please contact the Financial Aid Office.
+Financial Aid Information: contact the Financial Aid Office.

 Apply to the Reading 316 Program: click on the "Apply Now" tab on the left of this page.
 All students who intend to register for courses must complete the application prior to registering for courses.

-For questions regarding the Reading Teacher 316 program, please contact Jeannette Armstrong or Chris Valenti.
+For questions regarding the Reading Teacher 316 program, please contact Jose Jefferson.